Gay Cape Town – Fun, Friendly and Unique.

 - Busy bars, including Crew Bar and Pink Panther, make this area a gay nightlife hotspot.

-- LGBTQ+-owned businesses and welcoming locals give it a laid-back, inclusive vibe.
+- LGBTQ+-owned businesses and welcoming locals give De Waterkant a laid-back, inclusive vibe.

-- Ideal for travellers looking to be at the centre of the action and participate in various events in Cape Town.
+- Ideal for travellers looking to be at the centre of the action and enjoy Cape Town’s gay events and attractions.

 - Stay within walking distance of Somerset Road for easy access to nightlife.
 Early evenings are perfect for rooftop drinks overlooking Table Mountain.